ace-lectures/re21-devops/README.md

           heroku_api_key: ${{ secrets.HEROKU_API_KEY }}
           heroku_app_name: ${{ secrets.HEROKU_AP_NAME }}
 ```

+To trigger the workflow:

 ```
 mosser@loki tmp % git add -A; git commit -m "heroku deploy"; git push
 ```

+### Step IV.6: Witnessing our failure

+We can now access to our application on Heroku.
+Go to the heroku dashboard, click on your app and select `Open app`.

+Nothing is happenning ...

+Go back to the previous page, and select `See logs`

 ## Act V: Seeing the pipeline in action